-Safety: Ear protection is required.
+Safety: Similar to safety practices for using a lawnmower, but take even more care with the Field Mower because it is much more powerful.
+Ear protection is required.
 Untrained users should work with an experienced user first.

 Chain Saw(s):